Mastering Cucumber: A Step-by-Step Guide to Setting up Gherkin E2E tests

 3. May not be suitable for all projects: BDD tests are best suited for projects with well-defined business requirements and a clear understanding of the desired behavior of the application.
 If these conditions are not met, BDD tests may not be the most effective testing approach.

 In this tutorial, we will go over how to set up a cucumber testing framework for end-to-end (E2E) or unit testing.
+This is a practical guide to the official Cucumber BDD Gherkin documentation.
+Here is a quick overview of the steps:

 1. Install Cucumber